AmgharAbdelkarim/weather-app/README.md

 # Weather-App

 ## Introduction
-thi is an Weather Application Develop with Reactjs
+thi is  Weather Application Develop with Reactjs

 ## Usage